Last Updated September 7, 2022 at 12:55 PM

 When it comes to matters of money, service members often have many of the same expenses as civilians.
-But when you’re a member of the military – be it an active duty or career-retired veteran – and have family members to financially support, those expenses can also add up in a hurry.
+But when you’re a member of the military – be it an active duty, a retired military or a Department of Defense employee, you may have family members to financially support, those expenses can also add up in a hurry.
 From credit card debt to paying off medical bills or home loans, the day-to-day costs of living can make for quite sticky situations.

 You undoubtedly do your best and diligently ensure all your bills get paid in full and on time, but balancing work, family, and financial responsibilities can be a difficult juggling act even for those who always have all their ducks perfectly aligned while protecting our country.
 According to recent polling conducted by the National Foundation for Credit Counseling, approximately two-thirds – 63% – of service members say they’re consistent about paying off their expenses before they’re due.
 Although that’s a clear majority, the rate is down rather significantly, from as high as 84% back in 2014 when a similar NFCC survey was conducted.
 This may explain why close to 90% of service members say they can’t help but be concerned about their personal finances from time to time, which goes for 84% of military spouses.

-Whether you’re active duty or a career-retired veteran, your contribution to the country’s health and freedoms is priceless.
+Whether you’re active duty or a retired military, your contribution to the country’s health and freedoms is priceless.
 So it’s only fitting you have plenty of options to turn to if you need assistance including financial assistance.
 Here is a list:

 Everyone misses a payment now and then, but all too often, late payments tend to build on one another, turning an otherwise stellar credit score into bad credit – seemingly overnight.
 Your FICO score serves as a three-digit representation of your financial standing.
 Much like maintaining an ongoing exercise regimen for your body, it can be hard to get it looking great, but only a few misses or mistakes can set you back.